Ferks-FK/sm-plugin-lilac/README.md

 This Anti-Cheat is by no means perfect, and it is bypassable to some extent, but it should still be helpful in dealing with cheaters :)

 ### Current Cheat Detections:
- - Angle-Cheats (Legit Anti-Backstab (TF2), Basic Anti-Aims and Duckspeed).
+ - Angle-Cheats (Basic Anti-Aims and Duckspeed).
  - Chat-Clear (When cheaters clear the chat).
  - Basic Invalid ConVar Detector (Checks if clients have sv_cheats turned on and such).
  - BunnyHop (Bhop).